A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Lake at Lumphini Park, Bangkok, Thailand

-On Day 3 of our BKK itinerary, you will spend the morning with locals a popular city park and then peruse the booths of an authentic market.
-In the afternoon, get pampered at a spa and take in the views over Bangkok from a rooftop bar before navigating to a lesser-known neighborhood for dinner.
+Start off with locals a popular city park and then peruse the booths of an authentic market.
+In the afternoon, get pampered at a spa and a rooftop bar before navigating to a lesser-known neighborhood for dinner.

 View of Lumphini Park, Bangkok, Thailand

-In the center of Bangkok’s soaring skyscrapers and sprawling concrete is Lumphini Park – and it can feel like a tranquil respite on your vacation to Bangkok, Thailand.
+In the center of Bangkok’s soaring skyscrapers and sprawling concrete is Lumphini Park – and it can feel like a tranquil respite.

-The 142-acre green space was the first city park in Bangkok (designated post-World War I).
-The urban retreat includes lush trees, pleasant lakes, jogging paths and a giant statue of King Rama VI, who had the park built in 1920 on the Thai Royal grounds.
+The 142-acre green space was the first city park in Bangkok.
+The urban retreat includes lush trees, pleasant lakes, jogging paths and a giant statue of King Rama VI.

 Khlong Toei Market